 - Being a clay product, bricks have a natural tendency to expand for years after leaving the kiln, depending upon the type of clay used, the degree of burning and their subsequent exposure to moisture.
 Expansion joints are necessary to prevent cracking, bowing and arching.

 Cracking In Finished Surfaces

 Major failure in solid internal plaster is associated with movement of backing material causing loss of adhesion (drumminess) and cracking.
-Minor cracking and crazing occurs with age.
-Drumminess in old plaster is caused by use of incompatible coatings with varying shrinkage rates.
+Minor cracking and crazing occur with age.
+Drumminess in old plaster is caused by the use of incompatible coatings with varying shrinkage rates.

 Cracking and Movement in Concrete Slabs